-A workshop organised by this Commission was held on the subject on $6^{th}$ and $7^{th}$ June 2001.
+A workshop organised by this Commission was held on the subject on 6th and 7th June 2001.
 The stakeholders discussed the report of the Task Force in relation to its recommendations on laws touching on Insolvency.
 The workshop produced a refined report on Insolvency and prepared a draft Insolvency Bill.
 The Report and the Bill were forwarded to the Attorney-General for his necessary action.
+Further instructions thereon are awaited.